 - 28. The first issue is whether a rail replacement service is "a service for carriage of passengers by road," despite the fact that customers intend to travel by rail.
 My view is that a rail replacement service is a service for carriage "by road" (as either a planned or unplanned alternative to travel by rail).
-The possibility of an alternative service by road being provided as part of the ticket price is envisaged expressly in the National Conditions of Travel, condition 27 (Rail Replacement Services).
-It is a service which is encompassed within the fare paid by the passenger to the TOC when the rail ticket is purchased. - 29.
+The possibility of an alternative service by road being provided as part of the ticket price is envisaged expressly in the National Conditions of Travel, conditions 27 and 28 (Rail Replacement Services)12.
+It is a service which is encompassed within the fare paid by the passenger to the TOC when the rail ticket is purchased.
+Although, as one TOC consultee pointed out, condition 27.1 provides only that it "may be necessary" to provide rail replacement services rather than providing an absolute right to any such service, it seems to me that where such a service is provided, the passenger's ticket entitles them to travel on that service.
+13 - 29.
+Moreover, the following definition of a rail replacement service in related legislation is consistent with this construction: - "...a service for the carriage of passengers by road provided temporarily in place of the whole or part of any service for the carriage of passengers by railway that has been temporarily discontinued, reduced or modified."
+14 - 30.
 Further, this interpretation follows from the statutory language.
-The definition of a local service in section 2 expressly incorporates the meaning of "fares" set out in section 1 of the 1981 Act, and in particular s 1, subsections (5)(b), (c) and (6).

-30. Section 1(5)(b) and (c) provide as follows:

-- (b) a payment made for the carrying of a passenger shall be treated as a fare notwithstanding that it is made in consideration of other matters in addition to the journey and irrespective of the person by or to whom it is made; - (c) a payment shall be treated as made for the carrying of a passenger if made in consideration of a person's being given a right to be carried, whether for one or more journeys and whether or not the right is exercised.
+The definition of a local service in section 2 expressly incorporates the meaning of "fares" set out in section 1 of the 1981 Act, and in particular s 1, subsections (5)(b), (c) and (6). - 31.
+Section 1(5)(b) and (c) provide as follows: - (b) a payment made for the carrying of a passenger shall be treated as a fare notwithstanding that it is made in consideration of other matters in addition to the journey and irrespective of the person by or to whom it is made; - (c) a payment shall be treated as made for the carrying of a passenger if made in consideration of a person's being given a right to be carried, whether for one or more journeys and whether or not the right is exercised.